tulsyandivyansh/ENGG1340--Rocket-Rampage/README.md

 * The goal is to destroy enemies with your missiles.
 * The player earns points each time a missile hits an enemy.
 * The player has 5 Lives to accumulate as many points as possible.
-* The player will loose a life if either enemy touches the rocket or goes beyond it.
+* The player will lose a life if either enemy touches the rocket or goes beyond it.
-* the player gets 10 points for each enemy destroyed.
+* The player gets 10 points for each enemy destroyed.
 * As time goes on, the level of the game increases.
-If the player reaches level 6, it considers as impossible stage, and game continues until the player loses all life.
+If the player reaches level 6, it is considered as impossible stage, and the game continues until the player loses all life.

 ### Project Requirements